-- B. One street name sign installation (with four sign plates on each post) is required at each intersection where both intersecting streets have a right-of-way width of less than 72 feet.
+- B. One street name sign installation (with two double face sign plates on each post) is required at each intersection where both intersecting streets have a right-of-way width of less than 74 feet.
 At a four-way intersection, the installation shall be located on one of the far right-hand corners of the intersection relative to the street having the greater right-of-way width or relative to the street with greater traffic volume if the right-of-way widths are equal.
 At a "T" intersection, the installation shall be located on the far right-hand corner relative to the through street. - C. For highways with frontage roads, the street name sign installations shall be located in the divider strip between the frontage road and the main traveled lanes of the highway.
-All other requirements shall be as outlined above, except that only one sign will be required (in the divider strip in line with the centerline of the minor street) when there is no opening in the divider strip for access to the main highway. - D. Standard drawings T-5A, T-6A, and T-6B show placement details for street name signs.
+All other requirements shall be as outlined above, except that only one sign will be required (in the divider strip in line with the centerline of the minor street) when there is no opening in the divider strip for access to the main highway. - D. Standard Drawings T-5A, T-6A, and T-6B show placement details for street name signs.
 On streets having a right-of-way width of 72 feet or greater, the street name sign installations are to be located adjacent to the street with greater traffic volume at the end of the curb return.
-On streets with right-of-way widths less than 84 feet, the street name sign installations are to be located at the midpoint of the curb return. - E. Street name signs shall be placed on streetlight poles wherever possible, in accordance with Standard drawings T-5B. - F. At signalized intersections, street name signs shall be placed on all four corners of four-legged intersections and at three locations on "T" intersections.
-In addition, internally illuminated street name signs are to be installed on their own clamp-on steel mast arms, 9'-3" in length, 3-5/8' in diameter, mounted at the 27-foot level.
+On streets with right-of-way widths less than 84 feet, the street name sign installations are to be located at the midpoint of the curb return. - E. Street name signs shall be placed on street light poles wherever possible, in accordance with Standard Drawings T-5B. - F. At signalized intersections, street name signs shall be placed on all four corners of fourlegged intersections and at three locations on "T" intersections.

-4-23.
-TRAFFIC SIGNS
+4.23 TRAFFIC SIGNS

-All cul-de-sac and dead-end (stub) streets greater than 300 feet in length and all cul-de-sac and dead-end (stub) streets less than 300 feet in length where the curb at the centerline of the end of the street is not visible from the standard driver's eye position at the entering intersection shall be posted with a standard 24" x 24" "Dead End" (W14-1) sign.
+All signs must meet the specifications listed in the latest edition of the CA MUTCD.
+All culde-sac and dead-end (stub) streets greater than 300 feet in length and all cul-de-sac and dead-end (stub) streets less than 300 feet in length where the curb at the centerline of the end of the street is not visible from the standard driver's eye position at the entering intersection shall be posted with a standard 24" x 24" "Dead End" (W14-1) sign.
 The bottom of the sign shall be a minimum of 7 feet above the sidewalk.
-The standard location for the W14-1 sign is on the right hand side at the tangent point of the corner rounding, 6 inches (minimum) from the back of sidewalk.
+The standard location for the W14-1 sign is on the right hand side at the tangent point of the corner rounding, 6 inches (6")(minimum) from the back of sidewalk.
 Consideration shall be given to property lines and street light locations when determining the final location of the sign.

 All Fire Department approved turn-arounds on street ends shall be posted with a standard 24" x 24" "End" (W31) sign, and a standard 18" x 18" red Type N marker.
 The red Type N marker shall be mounted below the W31 sign, on the same post.
 The top of the red Type N marker shall be a minimum of 4 feet above the sidewalk.
-The standard location for the W31 / red Type N installation is in the head on position, facing traffic, approximately 3 feet to the right of the prolongation of the street centerline, 6 inches (minimum) from the back of sidewalk.
+The standard location for the W31 / red Type N installation is in the head on position, facing traffic, approximately 3 feet to the right of the prolongation of the street centerline, 6 inches (6") (minimum) from the back of sidewalk.